-Important: If you need to miss an entire experiment due to extreme circumstances that are beyond your control (i.e., serious illness, death in the family, University sponsored travel, etc.), you must submit a Request for Excused Absence on the Canvas site no later than one week after the missed experiment.
+Important: If you need to miss an entire experiment due to extreme circumstances that are beyond your control (i.e., serious illness, death in the family, University sponsored travel, etc.), you must submit a Request for Excused Absence on the Canvas site no later than 48 hours after the missed experiment.
 You will need to provide documentation (a doctor's note, University excuse, funeral program, etc.) in order to have your request considered.
 You are still responsible for any course content that is missed.
 Please understand that personal issues with scheduling conflicts, such as work, non-emergency dentist or doctor appointments, extracurricular activities, family vacations, etc., do not justify an excused absence from lab.

-Please note: If you miss a Knowledge Check, the Lab Practical, or the Lab Exam, you must contact Dr. Davidson via email within 24 hours of missing the assessment to request a make-up.
+Please note: If you miss a Knowledge Check, the Lab Practical, or the Lab Exam, you must contact Dr. Portmess via email prior to the due date/time to request a make-up.
+Failure to meet this requirement will result in either a 25% late penalty or zero for the assignment (per discretion of the instructor).